zvxzdx/runeforge-wiki-ru/posting-guide-landing.md

 Since some guides might need files, you may want to upload them.
 In order to do that, you can create a folder with your name and manage it on your own.
 Here is a tiny guide on how to do that.

 1. Get into edit mode of any page
-2. Click on "inster assets" on the sidebar (the folder Icon)
+2. Click on "instert assets" on the sidebar (the folder Icon)
 3. Click on user-pictures
 4. Click on "New Folder"
 ![new-folder.png](/user-pictures/vector/new-post-guide/new-folder.png)